AV306/KeybindsGalore-Plus/README.md

 <br>

-This mod opens a pie menu when a key bound to multiple actions is pressed!
+This mod opens a pie menu (aka pizza menu, circle selector), letting you choose the desired action when a key with multiple bindings is pressed!
 No more weird behaviour on conflicting keys :D

 Supports 1.21!